Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 **Results.** As a result of this progressive training, generated images in ProGANs have higher quality and training time is reduced by 5.4x (1024x1024 images).
 The reasoning behind this is that a ProGAN doesn't need to learn all large-scale and small-scale representations at once.
 In a ProGAN, first the small-scale are learnt (i.e. low-resolution layers converge) and then the model is free to focus on refining purely the large-scale structures (i.e. new high-resolution layers converge).

 <iframe width="415" height="415" src="https://www.youtube.com/embed/XOxxPcy5Gr4" frameborder="0" allowfullscreen></iframe>{: .center-image }
-The resulting generated images are impressive (at the time of writing this :P).
+The resulting generated images are clearly superior to any other GAN seen before.
 {: .img-caption}

 **Other improvements**.
 Additionally, the paper proposes new design decisions to further improve the performance of the model.
 I'll briefly describe them: